 - Santa Clara, California, USA

-The response above is appropriate for normal or "Shiny" foil.
+A. The response above is appropriate for normal or "Shiny" foil.

 FR-4 Laminate is also sold with Reverse-Treat (RSTF) or Double-Treat (DSTF) foils which have the rough/tooth side out, making the black oxide finish unnecessary.
 Peel strengths are higher than when black oxide is used, and much higher than those obtained using the newer oxide replacements (which have a bad name among some OEMs).